 Check out everything the plugin can do for your online business here.

-Ready to boost social engagement and add a Facebook feed widget for WordPress?
+Ready to boost your Facebook page engagement by adding a Facebook feed widget to WordPress?
 Check out how you can easily do this by following the step-by-step tutorial below.

 2 Methods to Add a Facebook Widget for Your Website